skippskipp/annotator/README.md

 # electron-annotation

-This is an Electron app using Firebase for authentication and storage.
+Annotator is an Electron app using Firebase for authentication and storage.
+Create annotated citations (or other records for your db) and push them to Firebase for reference.
+Configurable for multi-client use.

 ## To Use